MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### File processing summary

-When we transfer a file, a temporary copy is downloaded from **File Servers** to a temporary server and then uploaded to Office 365.
+When we transfer a file, a temporary copy is downloaded from **File Servers** to a temporary server, and then uploaded to Microsoft 365.
 Upon successful upload, that file is deleted from the temporary server.
 When your migration is complete, that temporary server is eliminated.
 Any log data expires in 90 days and is never retained by us.
 We do not perform any actions beyond copying files and folders and sharing permissions.
 We never perform delete operations.

 ## Communicating with stakeholders